bleggett/bleggett/README.md

 - Despite having no soldering or electronics experience, I replaced all the capacitors in the guts of an old CRT television without electrocuting myself, and it worked.
 I now use this television to play 90's-era video game consoles.
+I will die proud.

 ### What I think is important